yummybian/CarND-Advanced-Lane-Lines/README.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-In this step I will use birds_eye() to transform the undistorted image to "birdseye" of the lane, and displays them in such a way that they appear to be relatively parallel to eachother.
+In this step I will use the `birds_eye()` function  to transform the undistorted image to "birdseye" of the lane, and displays them in such a way that they appear to be relatively parallel to eachother.
 It can be convenient for fit polynomials to the lane line and measure the curvature.

 The code for my perspective transform includes a function called `birds_eye()`.
-I used the method get_src_dest_warp_points to the source and destination points, and them show below:
+I used the `get_src_dest_warp_points()` function to the source and destination points, and them show below:

 ``` Python
 src = [[  253.
 697.]